neuroinformatics-unit/NeuroBlueprint/docs/source/specification.md

 ## File naming conventions

-**SWC-Blueprint** imposes no absolute requirements on file names.
+**NeuroBlueprint** imposes no absolute requirements on file names.
 That said, below we provide some recommendations for file names, based on the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#filenames).

 :::{admonition} What makes a good file name?
 :class: tip